thaohp113/Personal-ML-Practices/EY Open Science Data Challenge Program 2024 - Storm Damage Assessment/README.md

 1. Increasing data, especially damaged data: enriching the dataset with more examples, especially those that represent 'damaged' scenarios, likely improved the model's ability to generalize and detect nuanced features.
 2. Experimenting with different YOLO Models: switching between different YOLO architectures (like YOLOv3, YOLOv4, etc.) might have helped in identifying a model structure that better fits the specific data tasks and characteristics.
 Some models also have a much higher number of parameters, which may perform better.
 3. Hyperparameter search: optimizing hyperparameters can significantly influence the performance of deep learning models by fine-tuning their learning process and adaptation to the training data.

+Data labeling needs to be done with high precision, otherwise will lead to noise and background detection during the training phase.